Larson wins rain-delayed NASCAR Cup race at Watkins Glen

-WATKINS GLEN, N.Y.
-(AP) — Kyle Larson was looking for a jolt of momentum.
+WATKINS GLEN — Kyle Larson was looking for a jolt of momentum.
 He got it for the second straight time at Watkins Glen International.

 The reigning NASCAR Cup champion, winless since his only victory of the season at Auto Club Speedway in February, beat Hendrick Motorsports teammate Chase Elliott on a restart with five laps to go and won the weather-delayed NASCAR Cup race Sunday.